JMAlego/phyb/README.md

 # PHyB: Python Hypertext Builder

-Simple (cursed) static website generation with python in less than 200 lines of code.
+PHyB (/fɪb/) is a simple (cursed) hypertext builder/processor using python in less than 200 lines of code.

 ## Requirements